4 Ideas from the Barcelona Prebid Summit

 The combination of a unified platform like Prebid Server, alongside machine learning, will allow advertisers to break down impressions and revenue by demand partner, ad format, inventory, and region.
 Publishers and advertisers will be able to track deal performance across multiple exchanges with a single report to see who is winning, where, and be able to infer why.

-Machine-learning powered algorithms will segment data by size, ad format, and DFP ad unit.
+Machine-learning powered algorithms will segment data by size, ad format, and Google Ad Manager ad unit.
 Automated systems will see through the entire monetization funnel to spot bottlenecks and eliminate inefficiencies in real-time.
 Effective server-side header bidding will help facilitate the development of these intelligent ads.

 The collaborative Prebid organization creates independent standards that benefit everyone.
 There is no bias because the technology is not created or operated by a single content provider and anyone can build on it and improve it.
 This collaboration is helping define a transparent industry standard that will ease the path for the implementation of header bidding into publisher’s platforms.